Knowledge Distillation for Multi-Target Domain Adaptation in Real-Time Person Re-Identification: Introduction

-In person ReID, video cameras in a distributed network may correspond to different target domains (defined by viewpoints and capture conditions), and the CNN backbone should therefore be adapted to generalize well across multiple target domains.
-More recently, Tian et al. \cite{tian2021camera} introduced an MTDA method for ReID.
-Inspired by the importance of intra-domain camera style, they propose a Camera Identity-guided Distribution Consistency method based on distribution consistency and discriminative embedding losses.
+In person ReID, distributed video cameras may correspond to different target domains (defined by viewpoints and capture conditions), and the CNN backbone should therefore be adapted to generalize well across multiple target domains.
+Few MTDA methods are proposed for person ReID.
+Recently, Tian et al. \cite{tian2021camera} introduced an MTDA method for ReID.
+Inspired by intra-domain camera style, they propose a Camera Identity-guided Distribution Consistency method based on distribution consistency and discriminative embedding losses.
 The first loss aligns image style of source and targets through a generative approach, while the second predicts the camera for each identity to decrease distances for each individual across cameras.
 However, for real-time person ReID, specialized MTDA techniques are required to train smaller cost-effective CNN backbones that can address domain shifts across multiple data distributions.
 In this paper, we advocate for MTDA methods based on knowledge distillation (KD) \cite{wu2019distilled, Nguyen-Meidine_2021_WACV} to provide a better trade-off between CNN accuracy and efficiency.

 In this paper, we propose KD-ReID, a cost-effective MTDA method for real-time person ReID applications.
 A CNN backbone (teacher) is adapted for each target domain, using an STDA method, and the corresponding unlabeled target dataset.
 Then, the knowledge learned from all the target-specific teachers is alternatively distilled to a common lightweight CNN backbone (student).
 This paper expands significantly from the KD method in \cite{Nguyen-Meidine_2021_WACV}, which was proposed for image classification tasks on larger CNNs.
-Additionally, KD-ReID differs considerably from a KD method for person ReID that was proposed in \cite{Wu_2019_CVPR} for multi-source domain adaptation (MSDA).
+Additionally, KD-ReID differs considerably from a KD method for person ReID that was proposed in \cite{wu2019distilled} for multi-source domain adaptation (MSDA).
 It was applied in a semi-supervised learning scenario and distills knowledge from multiple source models (teachers) to a target model (student) by aligning student-teacher similarity matrices.
 The accuracy and complexity of KD-ReID are compared extensively against state-of-the-art MTDA methods on several challenging person ReID datasets.